Updated: Nov. 2024

 How can Anthesis support you?

-Navigating the various new packaging regulations coming into force in England, Wales and Northern Ireland (and Scotland) is going to be difficult for businesses, DRS being no exception.
+Navigating the various new packaging regulations coming into force in England, Scotland and Northern Ireland is going to be difficult for businesses, DRS being no exception.
 With an already complicated regulatory landscape, it is critical for businesses to understand their obligations proactively and avoid being in a reactive position, to reduce the risk of being non-compliant or paying fees unnecessarily.

 Anthesis has a long history and practical experience with DRS systems, with our experts being part of a high-profile and nationally significant project, responsible for designing and implementing Scotland’s Deposit Return Scheme on behalf of the Scottish Government including the level of the deposit, return points and materials in scope.
 Our experts can support your organisation as you begin the process of engaging with key stakeholders, including producers, retailers, hospitality businesses, European DRS operators, private waste management companies and appointed DMOs, all the way through to enduring compliance in each devolved nation across packaging portfolios.